Tate Britain: Facilities

-The front entrance is accessible by steps.
-A side entrance at a lower level has a ramp for wheelchair access.
-The gallery provides a restaurant and a café, as well as a Friends room, open only to members of the Tate.
-This membership is open to the public on payment of an annual subscription.
-As well as administration offices the building complex houses the Prints and Drawings Rooms (in the Clore galleries), as well as the Library and Archive in the Hyman Kreitman Reading Rooms.
-The restaurant features a mural by Rex Whistler, The Expedition in Pursuit of Rare Meats.
-Protests over the depiction of the enslavement of Black children and the stereotyping of Chinese figures in the mural has led to the closure of the restaurant.
+Tate Britain has a number of accessibility features for disabled visitors.
+The gallery provides a café and a members room.
+As well as administration offices, the building complex houses the Prints and Drawings Rooms (in the Clore galleries), as well as the Library and Archive in the Hyman Kreitman Reading Rooms.

 Tate Britain and Tate Modern are now connected by a river bus along the River Thames, which runs from Millbank Millennium Pier immediately outside Tate Britain.
 The boat is decorated with spots, based on paintings of similar appearance by Damien Hirst.
 The lighting artwork incorporated in the pier's structure is by Angela Bulloch.

+Rex Whistler restaurant

+The gallery previously featured the Rex Whistler restaurant, named after Rex Whistler who created a mural, The Expedition in Pursuit of Rare Meats, in the room that was completed in 1927 and that included enslaved Black children and caricatures of Chinese people.
+This led to complaints, petitioning for removal and an investigation by the Tates's ethics team.
+The restaurant was closed and the area re-purposed and now features the mural alongside a film installation called Viva Voce by Keith Piper.

 Displays

 The main display spaces show the permanent collection of historic British art, as well as contemporary work.
 It has rooms dedicated to works by one artist, such as: Tracey Emin, John Latham, Douglas Gordon, Sam Taylor-Wood, Tacita Dean, and Marcus Gheeraerts the Younger, though these works, like the rest of the collection, are subject to rotation.

 The gallery also organises career retrospectives of British artists and temporary major exhibitions of British art.
 Every three years the gallery stages a Triennial exhibition in which a guest curator provides an overview of contemporary British art.
 The 2003 Tate Triennial was called Days Like These.
-Art Now is a small changing show of a contemporary artist's work in a dedicated room.
+Art Now is a small changing show of contemporary artists' work in a dedicated room.

-Tate Britain is the home of the annual and usually controversial Turner Prize exhibition, featuring four artists selected by a jury chaired by the director of Tate Britain.
-This is spread out over the year with the four nominees announced in May, the show of their work opened in October and the prize itself given in December.
-Each stage of the prize generates media coverage, and there have also been a number of demonstrations against the prize, notably since 2000 an annual picket by Stuckist artists.
-In recent years the exhibition and award ceremony have taken place at locations other than in Tate Britain: for example, in Liverpool (2007), Derry (2013), Glasgow (2015) and Hull (2017).
+Tate Britain is known for hosting the annual and usually controversial Turner Prize exhibition every other year, that features artists selected by a jury chaired by the director of Tate Britain.
+Four nominees are announced in spring, the show of their work opens in autumn and the prize itself is given in December.
+There have been demonstrations against the prize, notably since 2000 an annual picket by Stuckist artists.
+The exhibition and award ceremony have taken place at locations other than in Tate Britain: for example, in Liverpool (2007), Derry (2013), Glasgow (2015) and Hull (2017).

-Tate Britain has attempted to reach out to a different and younger audience with Late at Tate Britain on the first Friday of every month, with half-price admission to exhibitions, live music and performance art.
-Other public involvement has included the display of visitors', as opposed to curators', interpretation of certain artworks.
+Late at Tate Britain runs on four evenings each year and is curated by young people.
+The evenings can include discussions, workshops, films, music, performances and art installations.

 Regular free tours operate on the hour, and at 1:15 pm on Tuesday, Wednesday and Thursday short 15-minute talks are given on paintings, artists and artistic styles.